ubc/compair/README.md

 `SAML_EXPOSE_METADATA_ENDPOINT` Optionally expose the `/api/saml/metadata` endpoint for the idp's usage (disabled by default).

-`SAML_USER_ROLE_FIELD`: SAML field will determine the user's default system role on account creation (default: none).
+`SAML_ATTRIBUTE_USER_ROLE`: SAML field will determine the user's default system role on account creation (default: none).
 Will only promote to instructor if there is a match against `SAML_INSTRUCTOR_ROLE_VALUES`.
 If not specified or does not match any value from `SAML_INSTRUCTOR_ROLE_VALUES`, the user will be given the student system role and will manually need to be promoted if needed.

-`SAML_INSTRUCTOR_ROLE_VALUES`: List of values `SAML_USER_ROLE_FIELD` can contain that would indicate the user is an instructor (default: empty set).
+`SAML_INSTRUCTOR_ROLE_VALUES`: List of values `SAML_ATTRIBUTE_USER_ROLE` can contain that would indicate the user is an instructor (default: empty set).
 Separate values by a space (ex: `instructor teacher staff`).

 `SAML_ATTRIBUTE_FIRST_NAME`: Optionally automatically sync user's first name with the supplied SAML attribute (Will only override if attribute is present a contains content).